How do Agents Refactor: An Empirical Study: Evaluation and Results

 To understand differences in agent performance regarding the impact of refactoring commits on code smells, we used the Wilcoxon rank sum test along with Cliff's Delta to compare each agent to our developer baseline.
 We ran these tests on the code smells delta of each agent's refactoring commits.
 Across most agents, differences were statistically insignificant, despite some large mean differences (e.g., Claude Code, mean $\Delta = 35.5$ vs.\ developer mean $\Delta = 2.43$; Copilot, mean $\Delta = 2.22$; Devin, mean $\Delta = 0$; OpenAI Codex, mean $\Delta = -1.2$).
 This is reflected in the Wilcoxon rank-sum p-values (Claude Code = 0.25, Copilot = 0.42, Devin = 0.36, OpenAI Codex = 0.56) and the relatively small Cliff's Delta values (0.14, -0.04, -0.22, -0.03, respectively), indicating weak or negligible effect sizes.
 Cursor is the only agent with a statistically significant difference in code smell changes (mean $\Delta = 19.86$ vs.\ developer 2.43, p = 0.013, Cliff's Delta = 0.51).
 The combination of statistical significance and a moderate Cliff's Delta implies that refactoring commits by this agent generally decrease code quality.
 Conversely, the remainder of these results indicate that although agents may perform different types of refactorings, the overall distribution of code smell changes per commit is largely consistent with the developer baseline.

-\textbf{RQ2 Summary:} Although refactoring is typically used to improve code quality, developer refactoring commits maintain code smells with slight increases on average.
-Most agents behave similarly, producing changes in code smells that are statistically indistinguishable from those of developers, despite some large mean differences in refactoring types.
+\textbf{RQ2 Summary:} Although refactoring is typically used to improve code quality, developer refactoring commits slightly increase code smells on average.
+Most agents produce changes in code smells that are statistically indistinguishable from developers, despite some large mean differences in refactoring types.
 Cursor shows a statistically significant increase in code smells, while OpenAI Codex is the only agent to exhibit a decrease.
-Overall, these results indicate that although agents perform different types of refactorings, their impact on code smells per commit is consistent with the developer baseline.
+Overall, these results indicate that although agents perform different types of refactorings, their impact on code smells per commit is consistent with developers.